The Sonderbund War that brought Peace

 It brings to mind the words of Winston Churchill (1874-1965): “In War: Resolution, In Defeat: Defiance, In Victory: Magnanimity, In Peace: Good Will.”
 (Winston Churchill, The Second World War, Volume I, The Gathering Storm, London 1948).

-The conciliatory Constitution of 1848 is still the country’s liberal, social, democratic, federal and decentralised foundation.
-Direct democracy has been an indispensable ingredient since 1874 and 1891.
+The Conciliatory Constitution of 1848 remains the country’s foundation for liberalism, social democracy, federalism, and decentralisation.
+Direct democracy has been an indispensable ingredient since the 1874 and 1891 amendments.

 Lithography by C. Studer, Winterthur, 1848, printed by J.J.
 Ulrich, Zurich.
 Collection Burgerbibliothek Bern.
 Photo: Wikipedia